-Therefore, further treatment with radiosurgery, in a previously treated patient will be considered medically necessary in those who meet the following conditions: 1) total number of brain metastases treated in the last 12 months is less than or equal to 15, 2) the individual has a KPS $\geq$ 70, 3) systemic disease is under control or good options for systemic treatment are available, 4) there is no leptomeningeal disease, 5) primary histology is not germ cell, small cell, or lymphoma, 6) all lesions can be treated in a single treatment plan with a single fraction (for SRS) or up to 5 fractions (for fractionated SRS).
+Therefore, further treatment with radiosurgery, in a previously treated patient will be considered medically necessary in those who meet the following conditions: 1) total number of brain metastases treated in the last 12 months is less than or equal to 15, 2) life expectancy is > 6 months, 3) the individual has a KPS $\geq$ 70, 4) systemic disease is under control or good options for systemic treatment are available, 5)

+there is no leptomeningeal disease, 6) primary histology is not germ cell, small cell, or lymphoma, 7) all lesions can be treated in a single treatment plan with a single fraction (for SRS) or up to 5 fractions (for fractionated SRS).

-In addition, submission of the consultation note and recent restaging studies (ie, within 60 days) will be required for review to verify that the patient's systemic disease is controlled, history of previous treatments, and performance status.
+In addition, submission of the consultation note and recent restaging studies (ie, within 60 days) will be required for review to verify that the patient's systemic disease is controlled, life expectancy, history of previous treatments, and performance status.

-- A. Postoperative SRS - 1.
-MD Anderson Cancer Center (MDACC)
+A. Postoperative SRS

+1. MD Anderson Cancer Center (MDACC)